 Dating is not a contest to see who is more interested.
-For someone who doesn’t like games, he’s playing this one for keeps.
+For someone who doesn’t like games, he played this one for keeps.

-Someone who won’t talk to you until they’ve decided where they stand, and who determines your motivations without your input, throws down the final flag with “Run!” written on it.
+Someone who won’t talk to you until they decided where they stand, and who determines your motivations without your input, throws down the final flag.
+It says, “Run!”

-This feature originally ran in Q Magazine.
-Read the full issue online here:
+This column also appeared in Q ATLus Magazine.
+Read the full issue here: